DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.2.6 Threat intelligence (e.g. threat feeds, threat hunting)
     - 🍎**Threat hunting** is the process of actively searching for infections or attacks within a network.
 The basic assumption of a threat hunting exercise is the so-called 📝presumption of compromise.
 Threat intelligence refers to the actionable intelligence created after analyzing incoming data, such as threat feeds.
 Threat hunters use threat intelligence to search for specific threats.
 Additionally, they may use a kill chain model to mitigate these threats.
 Threat hunters regularly monitor threat feeds and using that information to check systems within the network.
 Their goal is to discover any infections or attacks that haven’t been detected by existing tools.
     - 🍎**Threat Feeds**:Threat feeds provide organizations with a steady stream of raw data.
 By analyzing threat feeds, security administrators can learn of current threats.
 They can then use this knowledge to search through the network, looking for signs of these threats.
-    - 🍎**Threat intelligence**: an umbrella term encompassing threat research and analysis and emerging threat trends; gathering data on potential threats, including various sources to get timely info on current threats; information that is aggregated, transformed, analyzed, interpreted, or enriched to provide the necessary context for the decision-making process
+    - 🍎**Threat intelligence**: an umbrella term encompassing threat research and analysis and emerging threat trends; gathering data on potential threats, including various sources to get timely info on current threats; information that is aggregated, transformed, analyzed, interpreted, or enriched to provide the necessary context for the decision-making process.
+Examples of threat intelligence feed standards include.
+        - 🐍CAPEC, or Common Attack Pattern Enumeration and Classification, is a dictionary of known attack patterns.
+        - 🐍STIX is the Structured Threat Information eXpression language used to describe threats in a standardized way
+        - 🐍TAXII, the Trusted Automated eXchange of Indicator Information, defines how threat information can be shared and exchanged.
     - **Kill chain**: military model (used for both offense and defense):
         - find/identify a target through reconnaissance
         - get the target’s location